 “Hush, Puppy” calming soft chews from Okoa Pet are peanut butter flavored calming treats that contain 3 mg of broad-spectrum hemp and other natural calming ingredients proven to help dogs relax.
-Broad-spectrum hemp combined with tryptophan, chamomile extract, and two types of choline work in synergy to help calm your anxious pooch.
+In a recent survey of 98 pet parents, “Hush, Puppy” chews significantly anxiety-related behaviors like barking and shaking associated with loud noises.
 Give your dog a “Hush, Puppy” treat before the fireworks begin to set the mood for a fear-free evening.
 Doing so will allow everyone in your family to enjoy a pleasant start to the new year.

 #5 Make a special fireworks playlist.